- Incorporation vs. Registration

 - Internal regulations

-If your corporation was formed outside of Canada and these documents are in a foreign language (i.e. not English or French), you will need an English translation of the charter, certified by a company official or notary public.
+If your corporation was formed outside of Canada and the charter is not written in English, you will need an English translation of the documents, certified by a company official or notary public.

 Once all of the required information and documents have been collected, they must be submitted to an authorized service provider.
 The authorized service provider will examine these documents, and if everything is in order, a Certificate of Registration will be produced for you.